LegoLife/FakeApi/README.md

 ﻿# Fake Data API in .NET C# README

-Welcome to the SampleApi project in .NET C#!
+Welcome to the FakeApi project in .NET C#!
 This project provides a simple API that generates and returns fake data for various use cases.
 Whether you're testing an application, prototyping, or just need some placeholder data, this API can help you quickly and easily obtain realistic-looking data.

 ## Table of Contents